-- Students* are expected to attend all Law classes in person.
+Students* will be expected to attend all Spring 2022 Law classes in person beginning January 31.
 Exceptions to the requirement of full in-person class participation will be limited to narrow circumstances of genuine necessity, such as where visa or COVID-related travel restrictions make physical presence on campus impossible, or where COVID quarantine protocols forbid such presence.
 In such circumstances, students unable to attend class in person will be permitted to participate in class remotely and synchronously via Zoom.

 *Students participating in part-time or executive education programs at NYU Law who wish to come to campus for class or any other reason must upload proof of vaccination at least two weeks prior to their first day on campus in order to ensure continued access.
 Students enrolled in online-only programming, such as the online Tax program, who do not plan to come to campus for any reason are not required to provide proof of vaccination.

 - Proof that you received your COVID-19 booster is required for everyone at NYU by January 18, 2022.
 Receiving your booster and wearing your mask when indoors are two of the most effective measures you can take to protect yourself and your community.

 - All members of the NYU community are required to wear face coverings at all times while indoors.
 Face coverings must cover both mouth and nose.

 - Acceptable masks for the spring semester include: